 Officers use two main types of tests to determine a driver’s intoxication: field sobriety tests and chemical tests.
 Field sobriety tests are less reliable than chemical tests and can be affected by a wide range of factors, such as fatigue, medications that a driver may be taking, or pre-existing medical conditions.
 You are not required to submit to a field sobriety test upon an officer’s request in most states.
 The unreliability of results from these tests may be a reason to refuse them.

-By contrast, a driver must submit to chemical testing in most states under implied consent laws.
-The idea behind these laws is that you automatically consent to have your blood alcohol content (BAC) tested for intoxication when you drive on the roads of that state.
+By contrast, a driver often must submit to chemical testing under implied consent laws.
+These laws vary, but the usual idea is that you automatically consent when you drive on the roads of that state to have your blood alcohol content (BAC) tested for intoxication when you are arrested for DUI.
 This does not mean that you cannot refuse a test, but you will face penalties for the refusal.
 A driver generally will have their license suspended for a certain period, such as six months or a year, based on the refusal.
 Also, a refusal does not necessarily prevent the police and prosecution from proving a DUI charge if other evidence shows that you were intoxicated.
 If you refused a test and then were convicted of DUI anyway, you may face harsher penalties than if you had not refused.
-Thus, it is generally wise to consent to a breathalyzer test.
+Thus, it is generally wise to consent to a chemical test.

 While most DUI stops are unplanned events involving one officer and one driver, sometimes law enforcement will set up a sobriety checkpoint in a certain location.
 Most but not all states permit these checkpoints, which must meet certain requirements to comply with the Constitution.
 Law enforcement must have a logical reason for choosing the location of a checkpoint, and they must give notice in advance to the public.
 Checkpoint procedures must be conducted in a neutral manner so that certain types of drivers are not singled out.
 The checkpoint must last only for a limited, reasonable time.
 If you were arrested for DUI following a stop at a sobriety checkpoint, you may be able to defend the case by arguing that law enforcement did not follow appropriate procedures at the checkpoint.